curtcampbell/CarND-Vehicle-Detection/writeup.md

 The code implementing the sliding window search is found in a class called `ObjectDetector` around line 59 in `detector.py`.
 The `ObjectDetector` class accepts a classifier and a feature extractor in its constructor.
 This class can be used to detect an arbitrary object depending on the classifier and feature extractor passed to it.
+The `search_windows()` method in the code snippet below accepts a list of windows as input and performs the classification on each window.

 ```python
     def search_windows(self, img, windows):